SteveLewisUK/datascience_bootcamp_projects/classifying_IMDB_movie_reviews/README.md

 ### Objectives
-*The Film Junky Union*, a new community for classic movie enthusiasts, is developing a system for filtering and categorizing movie reviews.
+*The Film Junky Union*, a new community for classic movie enthusiasts, wished to develop a system for filtering and categorising movie reviews.

 The objective of this project was to train and compare models to classify positive and negative reviews using a dataset of IMBD movie reviews with polarity labelling.
-The models needs to have an F1 score of at least 0.85.<br />
+The models needed to have an F1 score of at least 0.85.<br />

 ### Data